r-lib/prettyunits/README.md

 ```
 So it is up to you to turn the unit into the right [base-unit](https://en.wikipedia.org/wiki/SI_base_unit)

+If you do so, then the best prefix is potentially moved to the units :

 ```r
 pretty_num(l_cm %>% set_units(m))
 ```